chengongpp/go-optimization-guide/docs/01-common-patterns/gc.md

 Data has been collected
 ```

-Here, wp holds a weak reference to Session.
-Once the strong reference (s) is dropped and GC runs, the session object can be collected, and wp.Value() will return nil.
-This is particularly useful for memory-sensitive structures like caches or canonicalization maps.
-Always check the result of `Value()` to confirm the object is still valid.
+In this example, `wp` holds a weak reference to a `Data` object.
+After the strong reference (`data`) goes out of scope and the garbage collector runs, the `Data` may be collected—at which point `wp.Value()` will return nil.
+This pattern is especially useful in memory-sensitive contexts like caches or canonicalization maps, where you want to avoid artificially extending object lifetimes.
+Always check the result of `Value()` before using it, since the target may have been reclaimed.

 ## Benchmarking Impact